cwrc/islandora-etl/README.md

 ### ToDo

 * how to find mapping between UUID in Islandora Legacy and identifier in new Islandora
+  * investigate PathAuto URL Alias or Workbench URL Alias
+  * investigate Workbench output_csv as a source of the old/new mapping
 * hot to handle mappings where the new Islandora JSON LD returns a taxonomy ID where Islandora Legacy uses textual terms

 ## Testing